BiagioR/biagiorosso.github.io/README.md

 ## About Me

 I am a Ph.D.
 Student at the University of Cambridge, working in macroeconomics, monetary economics, and development.
-My main interest and work is in theoretical DSGE and HANK modelling, the estimation of DSGE and HANK models with business cycle and empirical data and particularly Bayesian approaches, computational and solution methods in the state and sequence-space, institutional and behavioural frictions in DSGE, the role of wealth inequality in the business cycle, and applications to the analysis of monetary and fiscal policy transmission and their optimal design.
+My main interest and work is in theoretical DSGE and HANK modelling, the estimation of DSGE and HANK models with business cycle and empirical data and particularly Bayesian approaches, computational and solution methods in the state and sequence-space, institutional and behavioural frictions in DSGE, the role of wealth inequality and redistribution in the business cycle, the role of financial intermediares in macroeconomic transmission, and applications to the analysis of monetary and fiscal policy transmission and their optimal design.

 - [Contact Me: br421@cam.ac.uk](mailto:br421@cam.ac.uk)
 - [CV](CVwebsite.pdf)